-On Memorial Day weekend in Boulder City, residents, visitors and dignitaries gave of their time to remember and honor those in the military who died protecting the United States.
+On Memorial Day weekend in Boulder City, residents, visitors and officials stopped to remember and honor those in the military who died protecting the United States.